Necessity and Urgency Decree: Features

 The Argentine National Congress must evaluate every Necessity and Urgency Decree.

-The possibility to promulgate DNUs is established in the article 99 of the Constitution of Argentina since 1994.
+The possibility to promulgate DNUs has been established in Article 99 of the Constitution of Argentina since 1994.

 As its name indicates, a Necessity and Urgency Decree is to be used only under exceptional situations, when it is not possible to follow the normal procedure to create laws in the Congress.
-There must be a "necessity" situation (the code specify it as an overwhelming emergency) and "urgency" (when the emergency is so alarming that needs a solution as quickly as possible).
+There must be a "necessity" situation (the code specifies it as an overwhelming emergency) and "urgency" (when the emergency is so alarming that it needs a solution as quickly as possible).
 In addition, the President cannot issue DNUs concerning criminal, tax, or electoral matters.

 As with regular decrees, Necessity and Urgency Decrees are promulgated by the President, but only with "General Agreement of Ministers" (Spanish: Acuerdo general de ministros).
 It means that all Ministers and the Chief of Staff must take part in the DNU's creation.

 Once the Necessity and Urgency Decree is sanctioned, the Chief of Staff must send the DNU to the Permanent Bicameral Committee of the Congress in no more than ten days.
 Then, the Bicameral Committee delivers its report to the Chamber of Deputies and the Senate.
 The committee has also ten days to elaborate the report.
-During all this process, the DNU is completely in force.
+During the entire process, the DNU is completely in force.

 Each legislative chamber must deliver a resolution expressing its approval or rejection of the Necessity and Urgency Decree.
 If both chambers reject the DNU, it loses validity permanently.
 However, any rights acquired by people affected by the decree are not automatically terminated.

 Background

 In military governments

 All legislation issued by military dictatorships in Argentina was made by the executive.
 These kinds of orders were known as decree-law (Spanish: decreto ley).
 Under the self-called Argentine Revolution and the National Reorganization Process (the two latest military governments), the decree-laws were known simply as laws.

 Because they were de facto governments, there was a legal controversy about the validity of decree-laws.
 In 1945, the Supreme Court of Argentina accepted them only if they were needed to fulfill the aims of the government.
-When the military government dissolved and civilian rule was reestablished, the decree-laws were no longer valid, unless the Congress ratified them.
+When the military government dissolved, and civilian rule was reestablished, the decree-laws were no longer valid unless the Congress ratified them.

 In 1946, a new judgment by the Supreme Court established that decree-laws would remain valid after the end of the de facto government that promulgated them, and they could be abolished or modified in the same manner as other laws.